JuliaAI/LearnAPI.jl/ROADMAP.md

   - [ ] meta-algorithms

 - [ ] In a utility package provide:
-   - [ ] Method to clone an algorithm with user-specified property (hyperparameter) replacement in `LearnAPI.clone(algorithm, p1=value1, p22=value2, ...)` (since
-     `algorithm` can have any type, can't really overload `Base.replace` without piracy).
-This will be needed in tuning meta-algorithms.
-Or should this be in LearnAPI.jl proper, to expose it to all users?
    - [ ] Methods to facilitate common-use case data interfaces: support simultaneously `fit` data of the form `data = (X, y)` where `X` is table *or* matrix, and `data` a table with target specified by hyperparameter; here `obs` will return a thin wrapping